ionic-team/capacitor-site/docs-md/guides/live-reload.md

 The `server` entry automatically created in `capacitor.config.json` is removed after the command terminates.
 For complete details on the `ionic cap run` command, [see here](https://ionicframework.com/docs/cli/commands/capacitor-run).

-## Using with Any CLI
+## Using with Framework CLIs

-Live Reload with Capacitor is possible with any web app's tooling.
+Capacitor supports CLIs with live reload capability.

 First, determine your computer's IP address on your LAN.

 - On macOS, run `ifconfig`.
 The IP address is listed under `en0` entry, after `inet`.
 Alternatively, open System Preferences -> Network -> (select active network) then find the IP listed under Status.
 - On Windows, run `ipconfig`.
 Look for the `IPv4` address.

 Next, start your local web server.
-The server must be bound to 0.0.0.0 in order to be accessible from the LAN.
+The server must be bound to `0.0.0.0` in order to be accessible from the LAN.
 The command to run will vary, but is typically:

 ```bash
 npm run start